Mili-NT/BinBot/README.md

 ## TODO:
-- Fix quoted filenames for matched files
 - Fix b64 matches not being saved as .b64 files
-- Fix blacklisted files still when they match other rules
+- Fix blacklisted files still saving when they match other rules